How Managers Either Protect Creativity — or Quietly Destroy It

 A system running at full capacity has no room to think.

-Good routines are how imagination becomes output.
+Good routines are how imagination becomes output, reliably, over time.

 Management and dreaming are not opposites.

 The best managers understand the tension between vision and reality because they live in it themselves.
 They know what it is to imagine something better — and to wrestle with the constraints of delivery.
+They bring their own curiosity and ambition to the work, and they model what it looks like to care about something beyond the next deadline.

 This duality is not a weakness.
 It is the work.